bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/intro.md

 {% autocrossref %}

-Bitcoin Core provides a remote procedure call (RPC) interface for various administrative tasks, wallet operations, and queries about network and block chain data.
+Bitcoin Core provides a remote procedure call (RPC) interface for various administrative tasks, wallet operations, and queries about network and blockchain data.

 If you start Bitcoin Core using `bitcoin-qt`, the RPC interface is disabled by default.
 To enable it, set `server=1` in `bitcoin.conf` or supply the `-server`